-Integrated angle shears are factory tuned to proper clearances and are ready to begin shearing operations.
-Shear blades are wearing parts and will need to be maintained or replaced over time.
-Refer to Maintenance Manual for blade maintenance, removal and replacement.
+The integrated notcher is factory tuned to proper clearances and is ready to begin notching operations.
+Notcher blades are wearing parts and will need to be maintained or replaced over time.
+Refer to the Maintenance Manual for blade maintenance, removal and replacement.